rkiel/keeping-promises/README.md

 }
 ```

-And finally, we can simplify `justDoIt`.
+And finally, we can re-write `justDoIt` and greatly simplify it using method chaining.

 ```JavaScript
 function justDoIt() {